IDPea/idpea/blog/2025/01/05/index.md

 The easiest way to do it would be just using `ssh-add.exe -l` and `ssh.exe` to manage keys and connect to servers, but those directly use the Windows SSH client and not the OpenSSH client in the WSL2 environment.

 I did find some ways to forward the agent, but they are not very elegant.
 I'll keep searching for a better solution and post that in a part 2.

+## Usage with [Insert client here]

+The team at 1Password have a similar SSH Agent feature, and the Bitwarden/Vaultwarden SSH Agent should work with pretty much the same clients and/or instructions as the 1Password agent.

+You can find more information here: [1Password SSH Agent](https://developer.1password.com/docs/ssh/agent/compatibility/)

+Once the official announcement and documentation is out, I'll update this post with more information.

 ## Conclusion